mmmarinho/ROS2_Tutorial/docs/source/publishers_and_subscribers.rst

 .. literalinclude:: ../../ros2_tutorial_workspace/src/python_package_that_uses_the_messages/python_package_that_uses_the_messages/amazing_quote_publisher_node.py
    :language: python
-   :lines: 1,3
+   :lines: 24-26
    :emphasize-lines: 3

 The publisher must be created with the :code:`Node.create_publisher(...)` method, and receives the three arguments we defined.
-The method parameters they relate to, are, in order

 The rule of thumb is that all of these three, including the :code:`qos_profile`, should be the same in the :code:`Publishers` and :code:`Subscribers` of the same topic.

 - :code:`msg_type: {__class__}` A class, namely the message that will be used in the topic.
 In this case, :code:`AmazingQuote`.
 - :code:`topic: str`: The topic through which the communication will occur.
 Can be arbitrarily chosen, but to make sense :code:`/amazing_quote`.